Currently Empty: $0.00

 Pro Tips for Beginners

-- Always use risk management formulas
+- Always apply risk management formulas before entering a trade

-- Never risk more than 1–2% per trade
+- Never risk more than 1–2% of your capital per trade

-- Combine math with technical analysis
+- Combine math-based analysis with technical analysis (charts, patterns)

 Internal Linking Suggestion